12 Signs That Shopping Site Is Fake—And About to Steal Your Money

 We’re not saying that websites with foreign IP addresses (the unique set of numbers used to identify an individual device that connects to the Internet) are always frauds, but transactions originating from a foreign Internet Protocol (IP) address are about seven times riskier than average, according to an Experian report.
 The report also notes that websites based in China and Venezuela are the riskiest to shop from, so think twice or search for reviews before buying.
 These are the online scams you need to know about—and how to avoid them.

 The domain name doesn’t add up

 Experian recommends taking a good look at the domain name to see if it is actually what you think it is, or if it varies ever so slightly (or even significantly) from what you’re expecting.
 For example, if you’re shopping for Pandora jewelry, it’s possible you might land on the URL Pandorapick.com, which sells imitation Pandora jewelry, reports the Better Business Bureau.
-Some tip-offs that it’s a fake site are bad grammar in the website’s copy and there’s no encryption at the point of purchase to keep your credit card info safe.
+Some tip-offs that it’s a fake site are bad grammar in the website’s copy, and no encryption at the point of purchase to keep your credit card info safe.
 (FYI, the real website is Pandora.net.)
 Here’s how to protect yourself online to avoid being scammed.

 The URL is missing the “S” in “HTTPS”

 Before making a purchase on an e-commerce site, make sure that the URL starts with “HTTPS”, not “HTTP.”
 That all important “S” stands for “secure,” according to Experian, and it means that all communications between your browser and the website are encrypted… as they should be to protect your information.
 Don’t miss these 23 tips to help you prevent identity theft.

 If the site asks for financial info while you’re browsing